dellsystem/smlunit/readme.md

 * Make it work for python 2.6 (check_output in subprocess, check for version or exceptions or whatever)
 * Optional string descriptions - possible?
 * Make sure assertRealEqual does what it's supposed to do, and consider changing the name
+* assertRegulars etc CANNOT take more than one parameter (if you can't use tuples, can't use them)